 Schedule, syllabus and examination date

-Religion and politics are often thought of as two fields of human activity which are best kept separate in modern, liberal societies.
+Religion and politics are often thought of as two fields of human activity, which are best kept separate in modern, liberal societies.
 Yet at the same time – for better or worse, to a greater or lesser extent – religion and politics interact extensively in the modern world.
-This course aims to explore those interactions on a global scale.
+This course aims to explore those interactions.

 - Ability to think and discuss in a nuanced way changes and contestations in and between religious and political traditions, to understand where these processes come from and to discuss where they may be headed.